giffordlabcvr/NCBI-Dengue-GLUE/README.md

 ```
 ## Downloading NCBI Sequences

-Please note that in the interests of maintaining a lightweight repository, NCBI GenBank sequences are not contained within this repository.
+To keep the repository lightweight, NCBI GenBank sequences are not included within it.
+Follow these steps to download the sequences:
 To download sequences >= 5Kb in length run:

 ```